Master’s – Clinical Nurse Leader

 - Online video interview submission

 - Seven prerequisite courses listed in the application guide must be successfully completed by July 1 before your intended matriculation date.
 You may still apply with some prerequisites in progress, provided all seven will be complete by July 1 before your intended matriculation date.
-Georgetown University School of Nursing & Health Studies (NHS) offers two of these seven prerequisite courses: Human Anatomy & Physiology I and Human Anatomy & Physiology II.
-The courses are offered online with synchronous and asynchronous content and are open to all non-degree students pursuing a health-based education who need to fulfill prerequisites for nursing or other health professions.
+Georgetown University School of Nursing & Health Studies (NHS) will soon offer two of these seven prerequisite courses: Human Anatomy & Physiology I and Human Anatomy & Physiology II.
+The courses will be offered online with synchronous and asynchronous content and are open to all non-degree students pursuing a health-based education who need to fulfill prerequisites for nursing or other health professions.

 - No standardized test submissions are required.
 If you wish to send a GRE score as a supplementary document, the mailing code is 5244.